High blood pressure (hypertension)

 Researchers are also studying whether vitamin D can reduce blood pressure, but evidence is conflicting.
 More research is needed.

 Talk to your care provider before adding any supplements to your blood pressure treatment.
-Some supplements can interact with medications, causing harmful side effects, such as an increased bleeding risk that could be life-threatening.
+Some can interact with medicines, causing harmful side effects that could be life-threatening.

 Coping and support

-High blood pressure isn't a problem that you can treat and then ignore.
+High blood pressure isn't something that you can treat and then ignore.
 It's a condition that requires regular health checkups.
 Some things you can do to help manage the condition are:

 - Schedule regular health checkups.
 It takes a team effort to treat high blood pressure successfully.
 Work with your provider to bring your blood pressure to a safe level and keep it there.
+Know your goal blood pressure level.

+- Ask for help.
 Sticking to lifestyle changes can be difficult, especially if you don't see or feel any symptoms of high blood pressure.
 It may help to ask your friends and family to help you meet your goals.

 Preparing for an appointment